Kritarthsharma/ReportHub/readme.md

-# ReportHub :- A new portal website.
+# ReportHub :- A news portal website.

 Made using features like:-
 HTML